vshn/website/README.md

 ## Style Variables

-All style variables that being used across the whole application are stored in [src/styles/variables.scss](/src/styles/variables.scss).
+All style variables that being used across the whole website are stored in [src/styles/variables.scss](/src/styles/variables.scss).